 For the most part, they can be used in about the same concentrations and used in the same ways as fragrance oils.
 Remember, many fragrance oils contain essential oils as part of their blends.

 Some people may be concerned about the safety of essential oils—and rightly so.
 Essential oils are powerful organic chemicals.
 But the same care should be taken whether using fragrance or essential oils in your candles and soap.
-Chemicals are chemicals whether they're created in a lab, or created in nature.
-Just because something is natural doesn't mean it's safe to put in or on your body.

 So Which Is Better?